What's the NHS annual budget? How many doctors and nurses are there? What's the cost of an operation?

 Find out more about trends in hospital beds in our explainer.

-What has been the trend in demand for health care?
+What has been the long-term trend?